Silvernest Raises a $3 Million Series A Round to Help Boomers Find Roommates

 Silvernest has seen remarkable growth.
 In the past year it has expanded to all 50 states, grown its signup rate by 150 percent and, to date, has made nearly 40,000 qualified matches in its system.

-Silvernest is an online home sharing service that pairs aging homeowners with qualified housemates, giving Baby Boomers and empty nesters an aging-in-place alternative.
-Through its roommate-matching, lease management and localized support services, Silvernest combines the tools, expertise and commitment to provide the industry's first comprehensive home sharing platform.
-This hassle-free service takes care of the details, providing peace-of-mind by enabling people to stay in their homes, while benefiting from increased income and shared experiences.
-Denver-based Silvernest has been called a company to watch.
-Visit us online at www.silvernest.com, check out our blog, or follow us Facebook and Twitter.
+Silvernest is pioneering a new era in homesharing with an online service that pairs homeowners with qualified housemates, giving baby boomers, empty nesters and others a modern-day housing alternative.
+Through its roommate-matching, lease management and localized support services, Silvernest combines the tools, expertise and commitment to help people confidently participate in the homesharing movement.
+This hassle-free service takes care of the details, providing peace-of-mind by enabling people to stay in their homes, while benefiting from extra income and shared experiences.
+Visit us online at www.silvernest.com, read our blog, and follow us on Facebook and Twitter.